Program for Assertive Community Treatment (PACT)

 - Crisis services are available 24 hours/7 days a week

-King County has a total of 270 spaces available for PACT participants.
+King County is in the process of growing total capacity for PACT participants to 360 spaces.
 Per ACT national standards, each team enrolls up to four to six consumers per month.
-Local services are part of a state-wide PACT network which receives training and fidelity monitoring by the University of Washington Department of Psychiatry and Behavioral Sciences, Evidence-Based Practices for Adults
+Local services are part of a state-wide PACT network which receives training and fidelity monitoring by the SPIRIT Lab at the University of Washington.

 King County operates three PACT Teams: